CANADA STOCKS-TSX futures rise as oil prices hit two-week high

-June 29 Stock futures pointed to a higher opening for Canada's main stock index on Thursday as oil prices rose after a decline in weekly U.S. production eased concerns about deepening oversupply.
+June 29 (Reuters) - Stock futures pointed to a higher opening for Canada's main stock index on Thursday as oil prices rose after a decline in weekly U.S. production eased concerns about deepening oversupply.

 September futures on the S&P TSX index were up 0.21 percent at 7:30 a.m.
 ET.